-The options proposed by the Secretariat in this paper provide a structured framework for addressing the identified needs in the Science theme.
+The options proposed by the Secretariat in this paper provide a structured framework for addressing the identified needs across all themes.
 Training programs on species identification, stock assessments, and fisheries impact evaluations represent a critical step toward strengthening the scientific foundation of fisheries management.
+This is also relevant for the other interventions proposed fo the other themes.
 However, to ensure the long-term sustainability of these efforts, the development of mentorship programs and regional cooperation mechanisms should be prioritized.
 Additionally, a systematic evaluation of the effectiveness of implemented capacity-building initiatives will be necessary to refine approaches and maximize their impact.

 Please note that the Secretariat was not tasked with estimating the resource needs for these options and/or of the potential sources of funding that could support any action undertaken, so these considerations were not within the scope of this paper.
-When considering the options proposed by the Secretariat, the SC should recall that SIOFA has recently embarked in a capacity building project financed by the EU under the SWIO Programme, where some of the developing states included in this paper (Mauritius, Seychelles) have also expressed similar needs for their capacity building.
+When considering the options proposed by the Secretariat, the SC, the CC and the MoP should recall that SIOFA has recently embarked in a capacity building project financed by the EU under the SWIO Programme, where some of the developing states included in this paper (Mauritius, Seychelles) have also expressed similar needs for their capacity building.
 Therefore, it is recommended to exercise some care when discussing the financing of selected options to ensure that there are no overlaps between the SWIO Programme and any other actions that SIOFA might undertake.